 Today, on average, business’ email subject lines result in an average open rate of close to 21% across industries.
 While some companies have issues even achieving the average, we have an overall open rate of over 30%, and some of our subject lines have been performing far above that average.

-Email subject lines for ecommerce are the first part of your emails’ anatomy that your leads see, which means that the subject line is your key to getting your audience to read the important body text that is aimed at conversion.
+Email subject lines are the first part of your emails’ anatomy that your leads see, which means that the subject line is your key to getting your audience to read the important body text that is aimed at conversion.
+This means that you can have the highest converting copy in your body text, yet the subject line could be what chokes off your funnel before you even had a chance to communicate your value to your leads.

 I think we can therefore all agree that subject lines need to be strong, so I am going to explain the simple approach that we use to make sure we deliver our message.